Sutikshan/user-admin/README.md

-# fullstack-app
+# User Admin app

-NodeJS ReactJS Fullstack app template
+NodeJS ReactJS Fullstack app template (using tRPC, Prisma, React, Tailwind, Shadcn ui).

 Make sure you have Docker daemon is installed on your machine